-Although not typically part of your summer tree care plan, it’s important to invest in a mosquito program.
 Mosquitoes and ticks bring deadly diseases like Zika, West Nile, and Lyme, into your property.
-Protect your family with our Organic Mosquito& Tick Control Program and these DIY tips.
+Protect your family from tick and mosquito bites with our Organic Mosquito & Tick Control Program and these DIY tips.

 - Keep doors & windows closed so that mosquitoes can’t enter your home.

 - If you utilize screen doors/window screens, periodically check them for small rips and tears which mosquitoes could enter through.

 - Do not allow any water to stand near your house.
 Mosquitoes bred and multiply in stagnant water.
 Make sure to pour out kiddie pools, buckets, or children’s toys that collect rain water.

 - Change water in bird baths and scrub them twice a week.